 We know our families are on a tight budget, yet they still want to give their child the chance to perform for family and friends.
-Our show fee is $15 (charged automatically February 1) and includes a basic costume accessory, show DVD and tickets.
+Our show fee is $15 (charged automatically February 1) and includes a basic costume accessory, show recording and tickets.
 It is held at Bravo in Clearfield.

 3. Can I Get Immediate Assistance And Customer Service?